bvanderlaan/Taranis/README.md

 With the above your application will now be sporting a command line interface which accepts two flags

-* **--version:** Will print your applications version to the terminal then exit your application.
+* <strong>--version:</strong> Will print your applications version to the terminal then exit your application.
-* **--help:** Will print a typical help message to the terminal then exit your application.
+* <strong>--help:</strong> Will print a typical help message to the terminal then exit your application.
 Users can now query your applications version by typing:

 > $ myApp.exe --version